spanner/radiant-paperclipped_uploader-extension/README.md

 ## Latest

-The completion of each upload triggers an ajax call to drop a simple description form into was was previously the progress bar, so it's now possible to cue up a batch of uploads and describe them when they finish. it needs some cosmetic improvements but it's very quick and easy.
+The completion of each upload triggers an ajax call to drop a simple description form into what was previously the progress bar, so it's now possible to cue up a batch of uploads and describe them when they finish. it needs some cosmetic improvements but it's very quick and easy.

 ## Status